 Date: 7 March 2024

-Speaker: Dr Feng Wen, Key Lab of Optical Fiber Sensing and Communications, Ministry of Education, School of Information and Communication Engineering, University of Electronic Science and Technology of China
+Speaker: Dr Feng Wen, Key Lab of Optical Fiber Sensing and Communications, University of Electronic Science and Technology of China

 Date: 20 February 2024

-Speaker: Dr. Maria Chernysheva, Leibniz Institute of Photonics Technology, Jena, Germany
+Speaker: Dr Maria Chernysheva, Leibniz Institute of Photonic Technology, Jena, Germany

-Title: Trends and prospectives of ultrafast fibre laser development and applications in Leibniz Institute of Photonics Technology
+Title: Trends and Prospectives of Ultrafast Fibre Laser Development and Applications in Leibniz Institute of Photonic Technology

 Date: 19 February 2024